Siphon880gh/mousegame/Readme.md

 engine.js:45 LMB then RMB combo detected (149ms)
 ```

 To do this, use a global flag to manage LMB clicks.
 Set the flag to true when LMB is clicked.
 Then, after a timeout (e.g., your desired threshold plus 100ms), check if the flag is still true.
-If so, execute the single-click action.
+- If so, execute the single-click action.
 In either case, reset the flag to false.
-If the user clicks LMB followed by the right mouse button (RMB), trigger the combo action immediately and reset the flag.
+- If the user clicks LMB followed by the right mouse button (RMB), trigger the combo action immediately and reset the flag.

 This requires adding a threshold to detect the succession and to trigger the click event if no second click detected within the threshold.
-This means it is not suitable for games or apps that allow user to spam the LMB (or the RMB) to perform a series of actions (eg. Having a unit perform more rapid woodchopping in a RTS game)
+This means it is not suitable for games or apps that allow user to spam the LMB (or the RMB) to perform a series of actions (eg. Having a unit perform more rapid woodchopping in a RTS game).
+Another side effect is that the action for the user clicking the LMB is delayed because it waits to check if a RMB gets clicked.

+When the LMB->RMB event triggers, the RMB click event also triggers usually right after.
+So during the LMB->RMB event, you should set a global flag for LMB->RMB having occured.
+At the RMB event handler, check if this flag exists:
+- If the flag is true, do not execute RMB action.
+However, do reset the flag back to false.
+- If the flag is false, execute the RMB action as usual.

 ## Complied with Apple Mac Limitations